 According to the National Institute of Dental Craniofacial Research, only 50 percent of people in the U.S. diagnosed with oral cancer will survive longer than 5 years.
 The long term prognosis for oral cancer is bleak due to late diagnosis.
 However, when diagnosed early, the long term prognosis increases significantly.

 By catching oral cancer early, it not only provides prompt treatment, but prevents the cancer from spreading and a secondary cancer from developing.
 With someone with oral cancer having a 20 times higher risk for developing a secondary cancer within 10 years of the initial first diagnosis, you need to undergo regular screenings.

 Most often, the early stages of oral cancer produce no visible symptoms, however, among the first symptoms to appear include bumps and lesions in and round the mouth, including on the lips.
 These lesions are often red and become uncomfortable, especially for denture wearers.
 In some cases, it can feel like there is an obstruction in the throat or certain areas in and near the mouth may become numb.
 Overtime, it can become difficult to move the jaw or tongue, making it difficult to eat and speak.
 In addition, oral health complications can develop and you may experience a chronic sore throat.

 Thankfully, your dentist in Irving can screen for oral cancer, even if there are no visible signs.
 At your routine dental checkup in Irving, your dentist will use special procedures to look for cancers and precancerous cells.
 With a regular screening, you increase your chance of catching oral cancer early for a more promising long term prognosis.

-At 21st Century Dental, we use safe and effective procedures for oral cancer screening in Irving.
+At 21st Century Dental & Sleep Center, we use safe and effective procedures for oral cancer screening in Irving.
 Benefit from added peace of mind by undergoing an oral cancer screening at your next appointment.
 Contact us today to learn more.